sbillburg/CRNN-with-STN/README.md

 # CRNN-with-STN
 implement CRNN in Keras with Spatial Transformer  Network

-DIDN'T FINISH YET.
+Trainable but performance of recognition is not improved, meanwhile the loss raises up.

-BUT you can run CRNN individually by just deleting STN components.
+You can run CRNN individually by just deleting STN components as well.
 The CRNN can reach 90% of recognition accuracy.

 train on Synthetic Word Dataset realsed by M. Jaderberg et al. You can download the dataset [HERE](http://www.robots.ox.ac.uk/~vgg/data/text/#sec-synth)